urmaul/toot-feed-bot/README.md

 A bot that forwards toots from your Fediverse feed to your matrix inbox.

-It's in active development and nothing is stable.
-It is also usable if you manage to configure it.
-Currently supports only a single subscription on a Pleroma server.
-Check [config.ts](https://github.com/urmaul/toot-feed-bot/blob/main/src/config.ts) to see required configuration values.

 ## Installation

 The easiest way to run it is via Docker.